vaishali31verma/fullstack-task/README.md

-a.
-Each problem carries ten marks.
-b.
-Implement these problems on two pages, a Login page and a Home page with routes "/login" and "/home".
-c.
-Below are five problems that you need to solve:

-1. On the login page, create a login form and ask for Name, Email, and Mobile Number.
+1. On the login page,  a login form and ask for Name, Email, and Mobile Number.
 After successful submission, log in.
 Save that provided info into a database along with the time of login.